Lambertn33/spams-reports-app/README.md

 # Report spam App

-A simple Laravel, Vue and inertia add to help in blocking and resolving spams in a certain web app
+A simple Laravel, Vue and inertia application to help in blocking and resolving spams in a certain web app

 # Users
 users can view all spam reports which are not blocked by the Team protectors (isBlocked: true)